 Dahlgren is a tiny village located in the state of Illinois.
-With a population of 502 people and just one neighborhood, Dahlgren is the 749th largest community in Illinois.
-Dahlgren has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 500 people and just one neighborhood, Dahlgren is the 749th largest community in Illinois.
+Much of the housing stock in Dahlgren was built prior to World War II, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Dahlgren is generally considered to be a blue-collar town.
 46.08% of the Dahlgren workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dahlgren is a village of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Dahlgren who work in office and administrative support (13.24%), maintenance occupations (7.84%), and healthcare (7.35%).